4 Smoothies to Control Your Cholesterol Levels

 - Ice cream

-Overall, this information will help you to take the necessary precautions to reduce your consumption of these foods.
-Thus, you can prevent damage to your body.
-It’s important to make a healthy change in your eating habits.
+Overall, this information will help you to begin reducing your consumption of these foods.
+Thus, you can prevent damage and further damage to your body.
+Above all, it’s important to make a healthy change in your eating habits before beginning to add in the helpful foods to your diet.

 The importance of HDL, or “good” cholesterol

-When there’s enough HDL in the blood , this minimizes the possibility of suffering from the following conditions:
+When there’s enough HDL in the blood, it minimizes the possibility of suffering from the following conditions:

 - Diabetic foot